caribank/meta/bib/README.md

 -   compiled by Florian Matter
 -   obligatory references to Fabre (2005) and Hammarström et al. (2020)
--   spotted an error? know a missing source? [tell me more](https://github.com/caribank/meta/issues/new)
+-   spotted an error? know a missing source? [tell us more](https://github.com/caribank/meta/issues/new)

 ## Sources